 Once the Project Director and Reader have approved the Proposal Packet, the Project Director is responsible for submitting the Proposal Packet (see Appendix #4) to the Chair of the Doctor of Ministry Project Proposal Committee.
 The Chair of the Committee must send the packet to the committee members at least one week (7 days) before the Committee meeting at which it will be discussed.
-Meeting dates of the Committee are posted on the STRS calendar (link: https://trs.catholic.edu/info-for-faculty-staff/index.html) The Project Director's presence at the meeting is important and strongly encouraged.
+Meeting dates of the Committee are posted on the STRS calendar.
+The Project Director's presence at the meeting is important and strongly encouraged.
 When it is not possible for the Project Director to be present, the Chair of the Committee will communicate the Committee's decision to the Project Director who is then responsible for notifying the student and Reader of the Committee's decision.
-A project may be resubmitted to the Committee up to two additional times.
+A project may be re-submitted to the Committee up to two additional times.
 If the student proves unable to develop a proposal that is well-articulated, clearly organized, and appropriate for a doctoral degree after three submissions, the student may not proceed with the degree.